gmarkomanolis/roofline/README.md

 Instructions on how to prepare a roofline model with Intel advisor 2018 on Cray-xc40

-For this test case I will use NAS Benchmarks (LU).
+For this test case, I will use NAS Benchmarks (LU).
 Moreover, I use Shaheen II supercomputer, a Cray-XC40 at KAUST Supercomputing Laboratory.
 Adjust the paths and the executable name accordingly.

 1. We load the appropriate modules (it depends on the system)